tgc-bot/FourAcesContracts/Membership.md

 5.  **It is forbidden to aid in; fail to report the; or partake in the exchange of chips for real-world currency.
-It is similarly forbidden to exchange chips with any persons that is not a subject of this Terms of Membership contract.** *Termination CAN occur for violation of this rule.*
+It is similarly forbidden to exchange chips with any persons that are not a subject of this Terms of Membership contract.** *Termination CAN occur for violation of this rule.*